amd/Quark/examples/torch/vision/example_quark_torch_vision.rst

 Detailed Experiments script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Below we share a list of recipies that about the vision task.
+Below we share a list of recipes that about the vision task.

 .. toctree::
    :maxdepth: 1